 The train station does offer step free access with staff on hand 24 hours a day to assist.
 For more information on accessibility and mobility access, please visit the East Midlands website.

 From Nottingham Train Station, the easiest way to reach the tennis centre is to take the Toton Lane tram which departs from on top of Karlsruhe Friendship bridge, which sits above Nottingham Train Station itself.
 See below for more information or visit the Nottingham Express Transit (NET) website.

 Nottingham Tennis Centre is served by Nottingham’s tram network (NET).
 Spectators travelling by tram should disembark at the University of Nottingham tram stop which is situated on University Boulevard (A6005).
 It is a three-minute walk from the tram stop to the entrance of the tennis centre (approximately 300m) with all pavements providing dropped kerbs.
 Please note the route does cross a main road.
 Trams run approximately every seven minutes across the city with direct links to Nottingham Train Station.

-NETs £2 event ticket is available from all Tram Stop ticket machines under “Other tickets”.
-When asked by a Travel Officer, this must be shown in conjunction with your Nottingham Open ticket.
-Failure to do so could result in a penalty fare.
-Should you have any issues at the ticket machine, a help point can be located on the side of the machine that will take you directly to the Customer Services.
+NETs tickets are available from all Tram Stop ticket machines, should you have any issues at the ticket machine, a help point can be located on the side of the machine that will take you directly to the Customer Services.

 The closest tram park and ride site is at Toton Lane with 1400 free parking spaces, there are a further six sites and 3500 spaces across the network, which are easily accessible from junctions 24, 25, 26 and 27 of the M1.